Applying to the AGACNP Graduate Certificate Program

 Step 2 – Submit Transcripts & Supplemental Items

-You will then continue in the system (or log back in later) to submit the following:
+You will then continue in the system (or log into the Admissions Portal) to complete the following:

-All applicants will be required to submit an official transcript from each regionally accredited college or university where a bachelor's degree or higher was earned (or is in progress).
-Some applicants may need to submit additional transcripts.
+All applicants will need to request one official transcript from each regionally accredited college or university where a bachelor's degree or higher was earned (or is in progress).
+Some applicants may need to provide additional transcripts.
 Situations that require this are listed on the Graduate School website (choose Domestic or International).
-Directions for having your official transcript(s) sent to UNC are listed in the application portal.
+Directions for having your official transcript(s) sent to UNC are listed in the Application Portal.

 Personal Statement of future goals/interest in nursing (two page maximum, 12 point font, one inch paper margins).